manisoni28/rebar-graph/docs/docs/architecture.md

 Rebar is all about removing sadness.
 It's about taking these miserable things and helping you solve them and make things as fun as they looked at re:Invent, OSCON, Velocity or QCon!

+# Database

+## Neo4j

+Rebar uses Neo4j as its primary datastore.

+I've tried to solve this infrascture management problem over the years with just about every type of database.
+It wasn't until I started using graph databases that things started falling in place.

+Why?

+**Neo4j sparks joy!**

+Seriously.
+I've enjoyed using the Neo4j graph database more than just about any other piece of technology in my career.
+It is JSON-native and has a delightfully intuitive query language.

+It works extremely well for managing infrastructure because:

+__No Schema__

+I do a lot of work in FinTech and I usually do NOT see schema-less databases as having a lot of virtue.
+Constraints have value.
+I suppose that I like schema constraints for the same reason that I like strongly typed compiled languages like Java, Go, etc.  Constraints, like lane markers and guardrails keep you safe and make it *easier*, not harder to go fast, safely.

+But for infrastructure management, being able to model entitites, attributes and relationships fluidly is much more important.
+Things change quickly.
+If you find that you are missing some key metadata on your entities, with Neo4j you can _just add them_.
+There is no reason to wait.

+For instance if you find that you need to keep track of patching status while you are addressing a 0-day vulnerability, just add it.

+__Real-World Relationships Change Constantly__

+We try to capture all the implicit relationships in the systems that Rebar scans.

+However, you probably have a lot more relationships that aren't a part of Rebar.
+You can just load this data and establish those relationships as you see fit.
+Again, there is no need to go through a software development cycle.
+Again, just do it.

+__Infrastructure Is A Graph__

+With a graph database, it is trivial to *join* entities across domains.
+Code resides in Github repositories, is built using CI jobs, baked into images, deployed in to clusters, which run on instances.
+Each of these things typically has one or ore people responsible for it.

+Obvious, right?
+So why aren't you using a database that can model all these things for you?

+__Neo4j is Just Cool__

+I challenge you to try it and not smile.

+# Deployment Topology

+## Scanners

+Each of the rebar dicscovery tools, called _scanners_ is provided as a Docker image and deployed as a Docker container.

+You are free to schedule these containers however you like, with Kubernetes or just plain docker.
+You might even find that it's enough just to run it on your laptop!

+In general the rebar scanners only need to connect to:

+* Data System - Cloud control planes (AWS), Kubernetes, GitHub, etc.
+* Neo4j - Where the data will be stored

+The deployment model is one-container-per-source.
+If you have 5 AWS regions, one GitHub server, and 5 Kubernetes clusters, then you would run 11 rebar scanners, one for each.

+It is worth noting that a single AWS scanner is able to connect to multiple regions, but each account will need its own rebar-scanner instance to ingest data.

+## Database

+You will need a Neo4j database.
+The OSS version is free and very easy to manage.
+Easy like Redis is easy.

+If you want clustered HA, you can purchase that from Neo4j.

+_Note: We suggest that you use the graph much as you would use a cache.
+That is, don't use it as a system of record for anything important.
+We blew up Neo4j once a few years ago.
+Fixing the problem was trivial.
+We just nuked the database and a few minutes later, all the data had been reconstitued!_

+## Dashboard

+A simple Dashboard will be available soon.
+You might want to create your own.

+## API Server

+An API server will be available soon.
+This will allow queries to be easily scripted with curl and grep.

+I'm interested in creating a small golang-based binary client.
+But `curl | grep` or `curl | awk` is probably all you need.

 # Design Philosophy

 Rebar reinforced concrete enhances concrete's compressive and tesnsile strength by up to 100x, without dramatically increasing the cost of construction.
 A modest amount of expensive steel combined with inexpensive concrete can be used to create structures that are cost-effective and resilient.